chengenli9/Pokemon-search/README.md

 # Pokemon-search
-An application that can search for every Pokemon.
+An application that can search any Pokemon's stats.